p0ryae/TRS_24/README.md

 Moreover, The process for bundling `.apk` for Android shipment has been significantly untangled.

 ## Getting Started
 Fundamentally, using two files is the ideal approach for using the engine.
-Primary file `lib.rs` soley used for running the window on Android and building a shared object (*.so).
+Primary file `lib.rs` solely used for running the window on Android and building a shared object (*.so).
 Secondary file `main.rs` solely used for testing purposes on the host machine.
 Both of these files need to be in the `src` directory.

 For both of these files to co-exist, the following needs to be in `Cargo.toml`: